trouve-antoine/hadooc/README.md

 Where X is the name of a code module.
 The supported modules are

-- flowchart: generation of flowcharts based on [flowchart.js](http://flowchart.js.org/).
+- *flowchart*: generation of flowcharts, based on [flowchart.js](http://flowchart.js.org/).
 This feature is still a bit experimental because flowchart.js is itself experimental.
+In particular, the parser is very picky (e.g. spaces at the beginning of lines): please first test your charts' source code on the website **before** using them in your hadooc files.
+The flowcharts are generated in JavaScript at the client side, which means that when flowcharts are used, the generated HTML will include the relevant JavaScript libraries from public CDMS.
+In other words, you won't be able to see the charts when you are not connected to the Internet.
+In future release we will do our best to pre-generate the charts (this feature of flowchart.js seems broken for now)

 More are to come !
+Do not hesitate to suggest your favorite library.

 If an unknown value for X is given, the content between the `{code}` elements is printed as source code (this reproduces the behavior of previous versions of the hadooc compiler).